George-R-Heath/NanoLocz/docs/installation.md

 # Installation of NanoLocz

-To download the file needed go to [Releases](https://github.com/George-R-Heath/NanoLocz/releases).
+To download the file needed go to <a href="https://github.com/George-R-Heath/NanoLocz/releases" style="color: lightblue;">Releases</a>.
 Download one of the following files from `assets`.

 ### **Windows desktop app**